jiayiliujiayi/work/worklogs.md

 #### BRST007

-……
+- [x] QC
+- [x] CNV
+- [x] variants

-- rm doublets?:red_circle: try [scrublet](https://github.com/AllonKleinLab/scrublet) ( how to confirm there are doublets?? )
+- rm doublets?:red_circle: try [scrublet](https://github.com/AllonKleinLab/scrublet) ( ~~how to confirm there are doublets??~~)
 - seperate cancer from normal
-  - [x] wait for xuan's infercnv regression results to differ cancer from normal _notes: small sister says ~~it'll be done tmr~~ she did a session on ~3k cells subset, hopefully finished by the end of tmr_ // _notes: finished today, seems better then the "cell type unregressed" version, we're trying another session with epithelial cells (annotated by SingleR) included in the counts, then:_
+  - [x] wait for xuan's infercnv regression results to differ cancer from normal _notes: Xuan says ~~it'll be done tmr~~ she did a session on ~3k cells subset, hopefully finished by the end of tmr_ // _notes: finished today, seems better then the "cell type unregressed" version, we're trying another session with epithelial cells (annotated by SingleR) included in the counts, then:_
     - [x] discuss with jeff.  _notes: agreed on "the hclust 1 & 3 as cancers"_
   - [x] infercnv sessions: "chr_exclude = NULL" to include ChrX
     - [x] "ref = random macro & fibro" (running@uni:tmux) ~~_notes: forgot to clear caches:(( rerunning it now_~~
     - [x] "ref = fibroblasts" (running@uni: tmux) ~~_notes: forgot to clear caches:(( rerunning it now_~~
       - [x] finish the session
-      - [x] ~~update the hm with "chrX" shown~~ wait for small sister's results then update the hm
+      - [x] ~~update the hm with "chrX" shown~~ wait for Xuan's results then update the hm
-    - [x] send jeff: small sister's data: annotated by 1. dendrogram from the original plot, 2. singler annotations, and 3. cancer+singler annotations
+    - [x] send jeff: Xuan's data: annotated by 1. dendrogram from the original plot, 2. singler annotations, and 3. cancer+singler annotations
   - [x] try tsne on the high quality cells (running@velo:tmux; hv been running for ~48h; talked abt this with jeff, updated some files and now running in another session in another tmux)
     - [x] send jeff the network.pdf
     - [x] error from the  new tsne module reported